dnoci001/Kaggle_RPS/README.md

 ![](https://github.com/dnoci001/Kaggle_RPS/blob/main/images/performance_mat.png)

-We see that our Extra Trees Agent Wins against the same agent the Geometry bot does, but has a smaller margin of victory.
+We see that our Extra Trees Agent Wins against the same agents that the Geometry bot does, but has a smaller margin of victory.
 This is ultimately the trade-off with keeping our agent as opaque as possible while still being predictive.